Simulation Options on the Web

 The plots in this section show the atmospheric transmission fraction for the ALMA site as a function of frequency, delineated by the red line.
 The coloured regions on the left-hand plot correspond to bands 3 - 10 of ALMA, and these are numbered above.
 The right-hand plot shows a zoom-in on the specific band of the simulation.
 In both cases the vertical bright green line shows the frequency coverage of the simulated observation.

-Corruption section, the atmospheric transmission is used to derive a sky temperature for noise calculation purposes, and the red trace in these plots varies depending on the level of PWV selected in the corruption menu.
+As mentioned in the Corruption section, the atmospheric transmission is used to derive a sky temperature for noise calculation purposes, and the red trace in these plots varies depending on the level of PWV selected in the corruption menu.

 Elevation vs Time

-Figure 14.
+Figure 17.
 Elevation again Time.

 The final plot shows the elevation of the source in degrees as a function of time for the duration of the observation.
 If the source drops below the elevation limit (currently 8 degrees) then the red line becomes fainter.
 Such scans do not contribute to the final image or noise measurement for obvious reasons.